Around the clock care from hospital-based OB/GYN clinicians.

 OBHG hospitalists not only respond to emergencies in progress to improve outcomes, but they also work toward keeping their hospital team ready and prepared to respond while trying to predict and prevent emergencies before they happen.

-Latest OBHG partnership: Texas Health Arlington Memorial Hospital
+Latest OBHG partnership: Texas Health Harris Methodist Hospital

-Please help us welcome our latest partner, Texas Health Arlington Memorial Hospital in Texas!
-They kicked off a Type A obstetrics emergency department earlier...
+Please help us celebrate our latest partner, Texas Health Harris Methodist Hospital in Bedford, TX!
+In mid May, we launched a full-time, Type A...